Skip to Content

 Meat scraps and bones

-Most kitchen refuse if fine for the compost pile, but you will want to avoid any left over meat and bones, which can attract vermin.
-Adding these also would make for a very foul smelling compost pile.
+Most kitchen refuse is fine for the compost pile, but you will want to avoid any leftover meat and bones, which can attract vermin.
+Adding these also would make for a very foul-smelling compost pile.

 Don't add meat scraps and bones to the compost pile